-In the second part of the book Tang Zhen criticized a political system in which individual persons, be it the emperor or some of his ministers, were endowed with too much power.
+In the second part of the book, Tang Zhen criticizes a political system in which individual persons, be it the emperor or some of his ministers, were endowed with too much power.
 Instead, the emperor would have to rely on worthy talents.
-He was have clearly to adapt rewards and punishments, to esteem education and military training, and to promote the agricultural output, in order to bring profit to the people (fu min 富民).
-Tang Zhen went so far that he demystified the position of emperor: "Although a venerable person, the Son of Heaven is still a human" (sui zun, yi ren ye 雖尊，亦人也), and most emperors since the Qin dynasty 秦 (221-206 BCE) had simply been "bandits" (zei 賊) because all of them had cause the death of so many innocent subjects.
-In his eyes, an emperor had to be the subject of the whole people (bi chu tianxia zhi xia 必處天下之下).
+A worthy ruler would clearly have to adapt rewards and punishments, to esteem education and military training, and to promote the agricultural output, in order to bring profit to the people (fu min 富民).
+Tang Zhen went so far that he demystified the position of emperor: "Although a venerable person, the Son of Heaven is still a human" (sui zun, yi ren ye 雖尊，亦人也), and most emperors since the Qin dynasty 秦 (221-206 BCE) had simply been "bandits" (zei 賊) because all of them had caused the death of so many innocent subjects.
+In Tang's eyes, an emperor had to be the subject of the whole people or the "lowest of all men under Heaven" (bi chu tianxia zhi xia 必處天下之下).
 As a consequence of the turbulent times in which Tang Zhen lived, he went so far as to be very suspicious towards traditional Confucian virtues as loyalty (zhong 忠), filial piety (xiao 孝), kindheartedness (ren 仁) and propriety (yi 義).

-The was originally printed by Wang Wenyuan 王聞遠.
+The Qianshu was originally printed by Wang Wenyuan 王聞遠.
 Reprints were produced in 1883 and 1905.
-The first modern edition was published in 1955 by the Zhonghua shuju press 中華書局.
-In 1984 the Sichuan remin chubanshe 四川人民出版社 published a commented edition.
+The first modern edition was published in 1955 by the Zhonghua shuju Press 中華書局.
+In 1984 the Sichuan renmin chubanshe 四川人民出版社 published a commented edition.